sebelga/gstore-node/README.md

 ```

 ### Post hooks
 Post are defined the same way as pre hooks.
-The only difference is that there are no "next" function to call.
+The only difference is that there is no "next" function to call.

 ```
 var schema = new Schema({username:{...}});
 schema.post('save', function(){
     var entityData = this.entityData;
-    // do anything needed
+    // do anything needed, maybe send an email of confirmation?
 });
 ```